dalbay/Node.js-Tutorials/README.md

   });
 });
 ```
-##### Example - Asynchronous JavaScript with Promises:
+#### Example - Asynchronous JavaScript with Promises:
 - This example covers **Promises chaining**
 - use a promise for the http request instead of the callback.
 - the superagent package has support for promisses.
 - the get method will return a promise; all we need to do is to consume it
   attache the ```then()``` method to that promise and pass in a callback function; this callback function will then be called as soon as the promise is done doing its work and has come back with the data.
 The data is then available as an argument to that callback.
 - The then() method only handles fulfilled promises; it doesn't do anything if there was an error.
 For that chain the ```catch()```method right after the then() method.
 - instead of passing callback functions to the read and write functions, we will promisify the callback so they return pormises.
+- We only need one single error handler when chaining promises with then()
 Final Code:
 ```JavaScript
 const fs = require('fs');